apache/mesos/docs/roles.md

 framework you're using; for example, Marathon takes a `--mesos_role` command-line flag.

+### Multiple frameworks in the same role

+Multiple frameworks can use the same role.
+This can be useful: for example, one framework can create a persistent volume and write data to it.
+Once the task that writes data to the persistent volume has finished, the volume will be offered to other frameworks in the same role; this might give a second ("consumer") framework the opportunity to launch a task that reads the data produced by the first ("producer") framework.

+However, configuring multiple frameworks to use the same role should be done with caution, because all the frameworks will have access to any resources that have been reserved for that role.
+For example, if a framework stores sensitive information on a persistent volume, that volume might be offered to a different framework in the same role.
+Similarly, if one framework creates a persistent volume, another framework in the same role might "steal" the volume and use it to launch a task of its own.
+In general, multiple frameworks sharing the same role should be prepared to collaborate with one another to ensure that role-specific resources are used appropriately.

 ## Associating resources with roles

 A resource is assigned to a role using a _reservation_.
 Resources can either be